CTHRU/Hitrava/README.md

 >python HiToStrava --tar com.huawei.health.tar --from_date 20190820

 ## Release Notes
+### Version 3.1 Build 2002.0101
+#### New features and changes
+- JSON conversion: new command line argument --json_export that exports a file with the JSON data of each single activity that is converted from the JSON file in the --json argument.
+The file will be exported to the directory in the --output_dir argument with a .json file extension.
+The exported file can be reused in the --json argument to e.g. run the conversion again for the JSON activity or for debugging purposes.

+#### Solved issues
+- Corrected a potential bug for activities with an unknown sport type.

 ### Version 3.0 Build 2001.2301
 #### Solved issues
 - INFO logging level now works again.